lance-pollack-0/ISP-Churn-Prediction/README.md

 # ISP Churn Prediction with Gradient Boosting

 ## Project Overview
 This repository contains the final project for MAS 648, focused on predicting customer churn for an Internet Service Provider (ISP).
-The project utilizes feature engineering and ensemble machine learning models (XGBoost, CatBoost) to identify at-risk customers.
+The project utilizes feature engineering and ensemble machine learning models (XGBoost) to identify at-risk customers.

 **Context:** This project is based on the [Kaggle Internet Service Provider Churn Competition](https://www.kaggle.com/competitions/internet-service-provider-churn).